Skip to main content

 In Practice

 When developing a logframe, you list inputs at the bottom.
 For example: "Two full-time health workers, 2,000 dollars for training materials, one vehicle."
 You then ask: "If we have these inputs and we do these activities, will we get those outputs?"
 This causal logic is the backbone of the logframe.
 It also helps with troubleshooting.
 If an activity fails, one question is: "Did we actually have the inputs we planned for?"
 If the answer is no, that explains the failure.
-Some programmes track input assumptions (e.g., "funding arrives on time") as critical assumptions to monitor.
+Some programs track input assumptions (e.g., "funding arrives on time") as critical assumptions to monitor.

 Related Topics

-• Output, what results directly from activities
+• Output: what results directly from activities

-• Logframe, the framework that links inputs to activities to outcomes
+• Logframe: the framework that links inputs to activities to outcomes

-• Results Framework, broader approach to mapping inputs through impact
+• Results Framework: broader approach to mapping inputs through impact

 At a Glance